chaussitag/chromium_libs/README.md

 the latest ndk-bundle(r20.0.5594570, 20190924) was verified.

+arm64-v8a debug and release build supported;
-only arm64-v8a was supported currently, armeabi-v7a support will come soon.
+armeabi-v7a debug build supported, release build support will come soon.